lee2sman/archiving-artist-spaces/devlog.md

 Attended talk at NYU Engelberg Center with Brewster Kahle talking about the Internet Archive's legal case against 4 publishing companies who are suing them.
 Kahle talked about a canadian term Technological Neutraility - what you can do with previous-generation technology (e.g. a book) you should be able to do with present-day technology (e-books - buy, sell, loan, etc).
 Afterwards I talked to Brewster about the Archiving Artist Spaces project.
 He was extremely supportive and gave me some contacts at his organization to get in touch with and some suggestions to look into their API and to help other groups learn about and use ArchiveIt.

-### 2022-09-07

-Relapse of concussion symptoms.
-Ongoing dizziness, pain, headache, etc issues has made this project go at least half as slow as the pace I'd like it to go since computer work is harder.

 ### 2022-09-06

 Ongoing work on Gas archive